alttch/bma-info/eva4/lmacro/py/python_macros_api.rst

 start - executes an action to a unit
 ------------------------------------

-Creates unit control action to set its status to 1
+Creates unit control action to set its value to 1

 .. code-block:: python